 CLAS Working Group Grants

-The Center for Latin American Studies invites proposals from Stanford graduate students (along with Stanford faculty mentors) for student-led Working Groups for AY 2023-24.
+The Center for Latin American Studies (CLAS) invites proposals from Stanford graduate students, supported by their faculty mentors, for student-led Working Groups for the 2024-25 academic year.

 Priority will be given to proposals that include topics addressing indigenous peoples' rights, environmental and global health issues, and migration.